Noncrossing Arc Diagrams, Tamari Lattices, and Parabolic Quotients of the Symmetric Group: Posets and lattices

 \begin{theorem}[\cite{day79characterizations}*{Theorem~4.2}] Every congruence-uniform lattice is semidistributive. \end{theorem}

-The converse is not true, see for instance~\cite{nation00unbounded}*{Section~3}.
-Semidistributive lattices have another characteristic property, namely that every element can be represented canonically as the join of a particular set of join-irreducible elements.
-More precisely, let $\Lattice=(L,\leq)$ be a finite lattice.
-A subset $A\subseteq L$ is a \defn{join representation} of $a\in L$ if $a=\bigvee A$.
-A join representation $A$ of $a$ is \defn{irredundant} if there is no proper subset of $A$ that joins to $a$.
-For two irredundant join representations $B_{1},B_{2}$ of $a$ we say that $B_{1}$ \defn{refines} $B_{2}$ if for every $b_{1}\in B_{1}$ there exists some $b_{2}\in B_{2}$ with $b_{1}\leq b_{2}$.
-(In other words, the order ideal generated by $B_{1}$ is contained in the order ideal generated by $B_{2}$.)
-A join representation of $a$ is \defn{canonical} if it is irredundant and refines every other join representation of $a$.
-We remark that every canonical join representation is an antichain consisting of join-irreducible elements.
+The converse of Theorem~\ref{thm:congruence_uniform_semidistributive} is not true, see for instance \cite{nation00unbounded}*{Section~3}.
+Join-semidistributive lattices have another characteristic property: every element can be represented canonically as the join of a particular set of join-irreducible elements.

+More precisely, a subset $A\subseteq L$ is a \defn{join representation} of $a\in L$ if $a=\bigvee A$.
+A join representation is \defn{irredundant} if there is no proper subset of $A$ that joins to $a$.
+For two irredundant join representations $A_{1}$ and $A_{2}$ of $a$ we say that $A_{1}$ refines $A_{2}$ if for every $a_{1}\in A_{1}$ there exists some $a_{2}\in A_{2}$ with $a_{1}\leq a_{2}$.
+In other words, the order ideal generated by $A_{1}$ is contained in the order ideal generated by $A_{2}$.
+A join representation of $a$ is \defn{canonical} if it is irredundant and refines every other irredundant join representation of $a$.
+If a canonical join representation of $a$ exists, then it is an antichain of join-irreducible elements; the \defn{canonical joinands} of $a$.

 \begin{theorem}[\cite{freese95free}*{Theorem~2.24}] A finite lattice is join semidistributive if and only if every element admits a canonical join representation. \end{theorem}